Quiet Please

 The plots themselves weren't that sensational when reduced to a sentence or two.
 "Let The Lilies Consider" involved flowers that could think.
 "A Red And White Guidon" was a story about a small group of cavalry men.
 "Shadow Of The Wings" told the tale of a girl dying who thinks she sees an angel.
 These rather unexciting concepts became engrossing stories when told by Chappel, especially with the creepy organ music playing in the background.
 Chappel sounded just as bewildered as anyone by how unbelievable the events he witnessed were.
 His apologies and insecurities helped convince us that maybe it could happen.
 If anything, he seemed even more confused than we were because these strange things were happening to him!

 "The Thing on the Fourble Board" is one of radio horror's greatest gems.
-Chappel relates a story about being a rough neck oil driller.
+Chappel relates a story about being a roughneck oil driller.
 His crew drills a hole into the prehistoric earth that unleashes an invisible creature, one that kills the workers until only Chappel remains.
-The creature becomes visible when red paint is tossed on it, revealing a human/ insect combination that so unhinges the narrator that he... well, I wouldn't want to spoil it by saying more.
-After all, no one could relate the story better than the collective talents of Chappel and Copper.
+The creature becomes visible when paint is tossed on it, revealing a human/ insect combination that so unhinges the narrator that he... well, I wouldn't want to spoil it by saying more.
+After all, no one could relay the story better than the collective talents of Chappel and Copper.
 Suffice it to say, the episode is commonly on many OTR fan's top ten list of best radio horror shows.

 "The Thing of the Fourrble Board" was an audience favorite of Quiet Please.
 Art from Tune In For Terror © 1992